Is Epilepsy A Disability: Facts & Facets To Know

 The main symptoms include:

-- The patient interrupts an activity or stares blankly.
+- The patient interrupts an activity or stares blankly

-- Patients aren’t aware of having a seizure.
+- Patients aren’t aware of having a seizure

-- The patient feels like “losing time.”
+- The patient simply feels like they have lost time

 The main symptoms are:

-- Patients describe jerks as electrical shocks
+- Jerks are described as feeling like electrical shocks

 - Might become violent, and seizures result in involuntarily throwing or dropping objects